Do I have ADHD? Symptoms and Diagnosis in Adults

 Are you suspecting that you suffer from ADHD?
 Here are a few symptoms that may help you come up with your own checklist.
 After listing your own observations, you may then discuss the details with your doctor.
 If your doctor sees a probable cause or some basis for your observation, a referral may be made for you.
 You will need to secure a referral from your GP in order to see a mental health specialist.
 These symptoms of ADHD do apply to adults, too.
 Look for the following:

 How to check if you have ADHD? : Symptoms in Adults

 - Easily distracted.

-- Has a tendency to be very careless with acts and deeds because of the inability to focus on tasks, whether it is at home, in school or with other activities.
+- Has a tendency to be very careless with acts and deeds because of the inability to focus on tasks.

 - Paying complete and total attention is a struggle if not impossible.